The Disneyland of Death

 He’s metal’s master maloik mitigator.
 A friend of the devil?
 A friend of mine?
 Let’s find out.
 Holy moly, it’s the Holy Diver, Ronnie James Dio.

-He’s put more kids through college than I ha,ve.
-He too, could be playing for the other team tonight — if Baywatch Nights counts as acting, that is.
-Pick up the phone for this baritone and say helllllloooooowwwwww to Lou Rawls.
+He’s put more kids through college than I have.
+He, too, could be playing for the other team tonight—if Baywatch Nights counts as acting, that is.
+Pick up the phone for this baritone and say hellllllooooooooowww to Lou Rawls.

 Some walk by day.
 Some fly by night.
 Some walk on water.
 But who’s keeping score, really? (host pauses, looks into the camera, seriously) Me.
 I am.
 I’m keeping score.
 That’s my job. (returns to peppy, host voice) Anyway, he’s the acrobat of scat.
 It’s Al Jarreau, everybody.

-And last, but certainly not least — he’s Mister Showmanship.
-He’s a one-man-Disneyland.
+And ast but certainly not least, he’s Mister Showmanship.
+He’s a one-man Disneyland.
 His brother and his mother are here to cheer him on.
 Light the candelabra for Liberace.

 Cue the theme music and cut to commercial.